Photos and Review by Oyster.com Investigators

 A fun and contemporary boutique hotel in downtown San Francisco

-Originally built in 1910, the building was taken over and transformed completely by Kimpton in 1995.
-The lobby and Grand Café restaurant, two of the most beautiful aspects of the hotel, have Art Nouveau and Art Deco touches like opulent wall murals and paintings, high ceilings, and grand ornate staircases.
-The lobby's lavish furnishings and cozy fireplaces -- not to mention complimentary coffee and tea in the morning, and wine reception in the evening -- give it a great ambience and make it a popular place for guests to lounge.
+Hotel Monaco is a stylish, eclectic boutique hotel in the heart of San Francisco's Theater District.
+Originally built in 1910, the building was taken over and transformed completely by Kimpton in 1995; rooms got another complete overhaul in 2013.
+The lobby has Art Nouveau and Art Deco touches such as opulent wall murals and paintings, high ceilings, and grand ornate staircases.
+The lobby's lavish furnishings and cozy fireplaces -- not to mention free coffee and tea in the morning, and wine reception in the evening -- give it a great ambience and make it a popular place for guests to lounge.

 Hotel Monaco sits two blocks west of Union Square, which is famous for its high-end retail shops and not much else.
-Home to enormous outposts of Niketown, Saks, Tiffany, Macy's, Louis Vuitton, and Neiman Marcus, among others, Union Square is to San Francisco what 5th Avenue is to New York and Rodeo Drive is to L.A.
+Home to enormous outposts of Saks, Tiffany, Macy's, Louis Vuitton, and Neiman Marcus, among others, Union Square is to San Francisco what 5th Avenue is to New York and Rodeo Drive is to L.A.
 Locals don't hang out here, but the square is great for people-watching nonetheless, and it occasionally plays host to small festivals and demonstrations.
-Still, if conspicuous consumption isn't a priority, you might prefer a neighborhood closer to the city's biggest attractions, like Nob Hill or Fisherman's Wharf.
+The hotel's location is also centered in the lively Theater District, and eight theaters are located within six blocks of the hotel.

 Any pet under 200 pounds welcome; free